Signatures of Enhanced Superconducting Properties in Niobium Cavities: Results

+The calculated AC complex conductivities of the N-doped and EP cavities are presented in Fig.~\ref{fig:cond}(c).
+The error bars indicate measurement uncertainty.
+For the N-doped cavity, this uncertainty is primarily due to the measurement process itself, whereas for the EP cavity, the dominant uncertainty comes from the fitted value of $\ell$.
+We note that as the technique used to measure the surface impedance sums over the inner RF surface, these curves represent the average cavity response.

+The non-monotonic dependence in the real part of the complex conductivity in BCS superconductors, called the coherence peak, arises due to the singularity in the superconducting density of states at the gap edge \cite{BCS_theory, Mattis_Surf_Res_1958}.
+According to Dynes \textit{et al.} \cite{Dyn78}, inelastic scattering smears the singularity and introduces subgap quasiparticle states.
+By incorporating the Dynes smearing parameter $\Gamma$ into a modified version of the Mattis-Bardeen conductivity, it is possible to obtain a phenolomenological measure of the pair-breaking processes present in a system by fitting the coherence peak using

-From Fig. \ref{fig:cond}, we observe that both the EP and N-doped cavities exhibit the so-called coherence peak, with the maxima at $\sim$0.9~$T/T_c$ differing in amplitude.
+From Fig. \ref{fig:cond}(c), we observe that both the EP and N-doped cavities exhibit the so-called coherence peak, with the maxima at $\sim$0.9~$T/T_c$ differing in amplitude.
 This suggests a variation in the quasiparticle behavior within the RF layer due to distinct impurity distributions.

-The dashed and solid curves in Fig.~\ref{fig:cond} are calculated using a modified version of the Mattis-Bardeen (MB) conductivity with the Dynes inelastic scattering, or depairing rate parameter $\Gamma$ \cite{Dyn78} built in.
-This phenomenological model, which is further discussed in the Supplemental Materials, gives a measure of pair-breaking in the RF surface by introducing subgap quasiparticle states and reproduces some of the salient features discussed in more rigorous theories at low $\Gamma/\Delta_0$ values \cite{Kub19,Kub_Phys_Rev_Res_2020,Herman_PRB_2017}.
+The stark difference observed in $\sigma_2/\sigma_n$ between the two cavities highlights a variance in the superconducting condensate behavior.

-We find that both $\sigma_1$ and $\sigma_2$ of the EP cavity are best modelled with an average superconducting gap $\Delta_0=1.5$~meV and an inelastic scattering parameter $\Gamma/\Delta_0$~=~0.025.
-The N-doped cavity is instead better fitted with a larger average superconducting gap $\Delta_0=1.6$~meV and a lower level of pair-breaking ($\Gamma/\Delta_0$~=~0.0058).
-Recent work by Herman \cite{Herman_SRF21} has fitted this conductivity data with an alternative theory that also considers the Dynes parameter.
-The fits produced in that work are in qualitative agreement with the observations made using the present phenomenological model.
-Notice that the stronger coherence peak occurs for the cavity with the shorter $\ell$.
-This follows Anderson's theorem in that elastic scattering has no effect on superconductivity.
-But higher elastic scattering is indicative of N interstitials that are mitigating depairing processes.
+The dashed and solid curves in Fig.~\ref{fig:cond}(c) are calculated using Eq.~\ref{eq:DynesMBCond1}-\ref{eq:g}.
+We find that both $\sigma_1/\sigma_n$ and $\sigma_2/\sigma_n$ of the EP cavity are best modelled with an average superconducting gap $\Delta_0=1.5$~meV and an inelastic scattering parameter $\Gamma/\Delta_0$~=~0.025.
+The N-doped cavity is instead better fitted with a larger average superconducting gap $\Delta_0=1.6$~meV and a lower level of pair-breaking ($\Gamma/\Delta_0$~=~0.0066).
+Note that a larger coherence peak occurs for the cavity with greater elastic scattering (shorter $\ell$) due to the presence of N interstitial.
+According to Anderson's theorem \cite{Anderson_PRL_1959}, elastic scattering off nonmagnetic impurities has no effect on superconductivity.
+As a result, while N impurities increase scattering, they likely mitigate depairing processes which results in a larger coherence peak.
+Notably, when the fit parameters from the N-doped data are applied to Eq.~\ref{eq:DynesMBCond1}-\ref{eq:g} at 60~GHz, the calculated $\sigma_1/\sigma_n$ results roughly match Klein's local-limit measurements \cite{Klein_PRB_1994}.